-Action Lead Timescale Action taken by Clinical Board / Corporate Directorate

-8.2 What are the key actions identified Clinical Boards, Directorate

-as a result of completing the Managers and Service

-EHIA?
-Leads should seek to make

-provision in planning for Clinical No action required at this

-age, equality, gender and Boards stage.

-religious issues which may

-arise as a result of a

-business disruption.
+Action Lead Timescale Action taken by Clinical Board / Corporate Directorate 8.2 What are the key actions identified as a result of completing the EHIA?
+Clinical Boards, Directorate Managers and Service Leads should seek to make provision in planning for age, equality, gender and religious issues which may arise as a result of a business disruption.
+Clinical Boards No action required at this stage.